SurendraRedd/happy-holidays/README.md

 - **Personalized Greetings**: Customize the app with your name via URL parameters
 - **Holiday Animations**: Multiple Lottie animations for a festive experience
 - **Interactive Elements**: Buttons, expanders, and celebration effects
-- **Tabbed Interface**: Organized sections for greeting, animations, and celebration
 - **Responsive Layout**: Uses columns and latest Streamlit features for better UX

 ## How to Use